naist-nlp/multils-japanese/README.md

 ## Papers

-The MultiLS-Japanese dataset was created by Adam Nohejl, Akio Haykawa, and Yusuke Ide.
-We are working on a paper dedicated to the dataset.
-In the mean time, please refer to the following papers and cite them when using the dataset.
+The MultiLS-Japanese dataset was created by Adam Nohejl, Akio Haykawa, and Yusuke Ide. **A journal paper about the dataset is scheduled for publication in December 2025:**

 ### MultiLS-Japanese: Analysis and Additional Annotation